 Summary

-Adjusting meal times in combination with putting the stomach acid/bile to work is usually all it takes to resolve the overnight vomiting or breakfast/meal regurgitation.
+Adjusting meal times in combination with putting the stomach acid/bile to work is usually all it takes to resolve overnight (or between-meal) acid vomiting, and breakfast (or other) meal regurgitation.
 Add a third (or fourth) meal, make the last meal later, and if possible, the first meal earlier.
-Give your kitty a few freeze dried meat treats overnight if you can, and certainly 15 - 20 minutes before the morning meal.
+And/or try giving your kitty a few freeze dried meat treats overnight if you can, and certainly 15 - 20 minutes before the first meal of the day or the problem meal.
 These simple steps are usually all it takes to resolve the problem!